 This healthy creamy broccoli soup is quick, easy, and a delicious bowl of nourishing goodness.
-Filled with functional ingredients that supply a bounty of vitamins, minerals, and antioxidants.
+Filled, with functional ingredients, this warm bowl of soup is a great way to support your immune system with a supply of vitamin c, minerals, and antioxidants.
 You will feel so good after you eat this soup you may just take flight!

 This is the green soup that is so green it is a stop-that-scrolling-and-pause-on-this-here-green-soup, kind of green.
 The OMG-I-would-feel-like-a-new-person-if-I-could-just-eat-that-soup, kind of green.